wyattbaldwin/Expected-Steal-Success-Rate/README.md

 This project is a comprehensive course on data analytics that covers a wide range of topics and tools, including Excel, Python, SQL, and web development.
 The course also delves into advanced topics such as Tableau and machine learning.
 Through this course, I have gained a strong understanding of data visualization, data ethics, and ETL processes.

-The highlight of the course was the final project where I led a group of participants to create a new advanced statistic in baseball called the expected steal success rate.
+The highlight of the course was the final project where worked with a team to create a new advanced statistic in baseball called the expected steal success rate.
 This new statistic utilizes data visualization and machine learning techniques.

 I have honed my skills in Excel, Python, SQL and web development, and have gained a strong understanding of advanced topics such as Tableau and machine learning.
 I have also gained experience in data visualization, data ethics and ETL process.